 A second challenge was the complexity of reimbursing eligible expenses incurred by business incubators and accelerators.
 Evaluations indicated that the incubators and accelerators found the process complex and burdensome.
 Programme managers recognised the need for strong oversight but also found that reviewing claims was complex and time consuming, especially when most contribution agreements involved several parties.

 Lessons for other ecosystems:

-CAIP was a complex programme to deliver, but evaluations identified several positive outcomes, including enabling incubators and accelerators to grow and deliver higher quality support; enabling incubators and accelerators to reach a much larger client base; stimulating client firm growth (e.g. revenue growth, investment increase); and positive spill-over effects for the economy.
+CAIP was a complex program to deliver but evaluations identified several positive outcomes.
+The program enabled accelerators and incubators to grow and deliver higher quality support, which enabled accelerators and incubators to impact a greater number of clients stimulating increased firm growth (e.g. revenue and investment) with positive spill-over effects for Canada’s economy.

-Key lessons learned for the design and implementation of similar programmes were:
+Key lessons learned for the design and implementation of similar program include:

-- Sufficient time for detailed planning and development of administrative requirements and processes should be allocated prior to the launch of new programmes similar to CAIP.
+- Allocate sufficient time for detailed planning and the development of administrative requirements and processes prior to the launch of new program similar to CAIP.

-- Sufficient resources should be allocated for programme delivery of new programmes similar to CAIP once the level of effort required is understood.
+- Allocate sufficient resources for program delivery after the level of effort required is well understood.

-- Reporting requirements should be clearly specified (in accordance with a well-defined performance framework) and understood prior to signing a contribution agreement.
-In the years following the introduction of CAIP, a performance measurement framework for accelerators and incubators was developed and piloted to be used as a basis for reporting within the funding agreements that the Government of Canada has with business accelerators and incubators receiving public support report against this framework.
+- Specify clear reporting requirements (in accordance with a well-defined performance framework) prior to executing contribution agreements.
+In the years following the introduction of CAIP, a performance measurement framework for accelerators and incubators was developed.
+The government of Canada required that business accelerators and incubators receiving public support report against this framework.

 - Develop a concerted performance data collection approach among supported programs and other innovation and capacity building programs.
-For programs such as CAIP, where beneficiaries engage through an intermediary, a concerted approach is necessary to ensure that information is available to assess the value of government investments.
+For programs such as CAIP in which beneficiaries engage through an intermediary, a concerted approach is necessary to ensure that information is available to assess the value of government investments.